Asgaros/asgaros-forum/readme.txt

 * Fixed: Categories were not sorted correctly
 * Fixed: Display issues with some themes
 * Fixed: Prevent accessing some PHP-files directly
+* Fixed: Added missing translation strings
 * Added: Sub-forum functionality
 * Added: Banning functionality
 * Added: Theme manager functionality (thanks to Hisol)
 * Added: Color picker for the text
 * Added: Color picker for the background
-* Added: Missing translation strings
 * Changed: Administrators cant be set to forum-moderators anymore
 * Changed: Subject in last-post-view links to the topic
 * Changed: Revised forum management